Business interruption claims and COVID-19: Has your claim been settled?

 What has happened since then?

-The FCA has been collating and publishing claims data, obtained directly from insurers, from time to time, most recently to 6 April.
+The FCA has been collating and publishing claims data, obtained directly from insurers, from time to time, most recently to 5th May 2021.
+At the time of writing this article the data had been published as at 6th April 2021.
 At that date just over 35,000 claims had been accepted as valid by insurers who responded.
 This is less than 10% of the estimated number of businesses that were potentially affected so many claims have been refused – for now – or remain pending.

-Over 10,000 claims have been settled and fully paid so many accepted claims have not yet been resolved.
+Over 10,000 claims had been settled and fully paid, as at 6th April 2021, so many accepted claims have not yet been resolved.
 In only just over 10% of the other cases, where claims had been accepted as valid, had an interim payment been made.

-Interim and final payments made, according to the data, total just under £600 million, roughly £44,000 on average.
+Interim and final payments made, according to the data, totalled just under £600 million, roughly £44,000 on average.

 Many business interruption policies only allow for claims as a consequence of property damage, so a claim under such a policy based on closure of a business due to COVID-19 would not be covered.
 However there remain many grey areas.